Eklipsorz/pub-learning-note/templates/citation-template.md

 <!---  --->
 %% which note to be linked by this note %%
 References:
-%% which third-party info to be referred by this note%%
+%% which note to be referred by this note %%
----

-%% note %%